[AWS] Quickly create auto-scaling using AWS CLI!

 Commands beginning with aws are installed when you launch an instance from the AMI provided by Amazon Linux, but you will need to install them on other AMIs or in your local environment

-Installing and Configuring AWS CLI - Amazon Kinesis Streams , so install it using the appropriate method for your OS.
+The AWS CLI installation and configuration processis detailed in Amazon Kinesis Streams, so please install it using the method appropriate for your operating system.

 The "aws autoscaling create-launch-configuration" command creates an autoscaling launch configuration